-Two-day international workshop organized by the Centre for Urban History, the Centre for Political History and the N.W.
+This two-day international workshop was organized on 10 and 11 February 2022 by the Centre for Urban History, the Centre for Political History and the N.W.
 Posthumus Institute at the University of Antwerp.

 Confirmed Keynote Speakers